 So despite the fact that you have sufficient active English vocabulary you just can’t use it in a natural way.
 And here’s how a natural speech is formed.

 You just have to forget about translating from your native language if you want speak fluent English!
-You also have to speak straight out of your mouth without preparing a whole sentence in your mind beforehand!
+You also have to speak out loud without preparing a whole sentence in your mind beforehand!
 To achieve this, you have to:

-- Stop using your language as reference in everyday situations when you speak English;
+- Stop using your native language as reference in everyday situations when you speak English;

-- Learn important word groups such as phrasal verbs, filler phrases and small talk phrases!
+- Learn important word groups such as idiomatic expressions, phrasal verbs, filler phrases and small talk phrases – they’re formed from the words that you ALREADY know!

 Stop Preparing Speech In Your Head Before Speaking!